 4. Introduction to mathematics and science

 Sensory activities like sand and water play are one of the most exciting types of play for little ones.
-Not only is exciting for children, but this type of play lends itself to countless teachable moments, especially in mathematical and scientific thinking.
+Children’s sand play also lends itself to countless teachable moments, especially in mathematical and scientific thinking.

 5. Sparked creativity

-Perhaps the biggest benefit of encouraging toddlers to experiment in sand and water play is that it develops their imagination and enhances their creative thinking.
-Early Childhood specialists have explained how heightened creativity can in the long term support a child’s mental flexibility and ability to absorb new information more easily and can find a life long love for learning.
-Sand and water play has many benefits for the emotional and psychological development and wellbeing of toddlers.
+Perhaps the biggest sandpit play benefit is that it develops their imagination and enhances their creative thinking.
+Early Childhood specialists have explained how heightened creativity can in the long term support a child’s mental flexibility and ability to absorb new information more easily and can find a lifelong love for learning.
+Therefore, sand and water play has many benefits for the emotional and psychological development and wellbeing of toddlers.